treeman/jonashietala/drafts/battling_burnout.markdown

 > I've finished Better Call Saul now and the rest of the season was as good as I remembered.
 I still have two seasons of Money Heist left.
 { :notice }

+# Seeking help

+But even if I noticed some of the red flags, and I did try to make some small changes, the real wake-up call was when I was flying home from a work trip and I got this extreme headache.
+It was more extreme than I had ever had (and I've had occasional migraine attacks for years), so much that I thought I was getting a stroke or something.
+While the pain dissipated in a few minutes, I felt sick the whole day after.

+I didn't have a stroke, it was declared as "only" a migraine attack, but it was clear I had to take it seriously.

 [Better Call Saul]: https://www.imdb.com/title/tt3032476 "Better Call Saul"
 [Money Heist]: https://www.imdb.com/title/tt6468322 "Money Heist"